-The internship is intended for people planning careers in science writing and is offered three times a year for at least a three-month stay within the following periods: spring (January to April), summer (May to August) and fall (September to December).
+The internship is intended for people planning careers in science writing and is offered three times a year for at least a three-month stay within the following periods: spring (January to April), summer (June to September) and fall (October to December).
+Actual start dates are flexible.
 One applicant will be selected for each period.
 Preference is given to people completing an advanced degree in journalism with an emphasis in science writing.
 Skilled writers working toward an advanced degree in one of the sciences and experienced journalists in transition to a science specialty are also considered.
-Interns receive $500 per week.
+Interns receive $600 per week.

 Materials must be received by:

-Applicants should send by e-mail a cover letter, résumé, names of three references and PDFs of three science writing samples to:
+Applicants should e-mail a cover letter, résumé, names of three references and PDFs of three recent science writing clips to: